bookofproofs/bookofproofs.github.io/_sources/history/19th-century/schrodinger.md

 ** Erwin Schrödinger** made important contributions to the development of Quantum Mechanics and received a Nobel prize in 1933.

 ### Mathematical Profile (Excerpt):
-* Erwin's mother, Emily Bauer, was half English, this side of the family coming from Leamington Spa, and half Austrian with her father coming from Vienna.
 * Schrödinger learnt English and German almost at the same time due to the fact that both were spoken in the household.
 * Schrödinger graduated from the Akademisches Gymnasium in 1906 and, in that year, entered the University of Vienna.
 * It was Fritz Hasenöhrl's lectures on theoretical physics which had the greatest influence on Schrödinger.